Andreas-Garcia/git-worktree-scripts/README.md

    - For new branches: Creates from the updated base branch with your specified branch name
    - For existing branches: Creates worktree and checks out the existing branch (fetches from remote if needed)

+6. **Copies gitignored files**: Automatically copies common gitignored files (like `.env`, `.env.local`, etc.) from the repo root to the new worktree if they exist.
+Also copies template files (like `.env.example` → `.env`) if the target doesn't exist

-6. **Sets up development environment**: Runs repository-specific setup script if `scripts/setup-worktree.sh` exists
+7. **Sets up development environment**: Runs repository-specific setup script if `scripts/setup-worktree.sh` exists

-7. **Opens in editor**: Automatically opens the worktree directory in Cursor or VS Code
+8. **Opens in editor**: Automatically opens the worktree directory in Cursor or VS Code

 **Important**: